Code-Institute-Submissions/Sharks-Under-Threat/README.md

 ### Languages
 - HTML5 - Used as the structure of the website and container for content.
-- CSS3 - Used to style and manipuate content with effects.
+- CSS3 - Used to style and manipulate content with effects.
 ### Libaries
 - [Boostrap](https://getbootstrap.com/) - Used for responsive design and templates for nav bar, carousel and page layout.
-- [GoogleFonts](https://fonts.google.com/) - Used as the libary for both fonts used in the webpage.
+- [GoogleFonts](https://fonts.google.com/) - Used as the library for both fonts used in the webpage.
 - [FontAwesome](https://fontawesome.com/) - Used for social media icons in footer.
 - [Jquery](https://getbootstrap.com/docs/4.2/getting-started/introduction/) - Used to allow functionality of Boostrap carousel.
 ### Programs